Pink Slime Turns Dog Food Into People Food!

 Pink Slime is used in ground beef that is put in convenience foods like chili, meat sauces that may include pasta, tacos, burgers, and TV dinners.
 Pink Slime is included in most fast food burgers from well-known fast food restaurants.

 According to Jamie Oliver, famous English chef, our government allows ground beef to contain up to 15% of this Pink Slime.
 Oliver further says that Pink Slime is already in 70% of all ground beef products.
-The USDA allows Pink Slime to be in food served to children in school lunchrooms without informing parents or anyone it is included in the food.
+The USDA allows Pink Slime to be in food served to children in school lunchrooms without informing parents or anyone that it is included in the food.
 The USDA does NOT require that the presence of Pink Slime, or the traces of ammonia still in it, be listed on product labels.

 What a boon for the meat processing industry!
 Turning dog food and other animal food into people food!
 What’s next?